 How long does it take?

-Most divorce mediations take between one and three sessions.
+Most mediation cases will take between one and three sessions.
 We meet together in my office or using the Zoom platform for 2-hour sessions.
 We schedule sessions 1-2 weeks apart so that you have time to gather the information you need between appointments.
-When we meet for our consultation your mediator gives an estimate of how long your case may take based on the information you provide.
+If you are both prepared, the mediation process moves quickly.
+Most mediated divorces are rapidly finalized in 4-6 months, this timeframe includes the 90-day cooling-off period required in Pennsylvania.
+When we meet for our consultation, your mediator will give you a written estimate of how long your case may take based on the information you provide.

 What are the topics?

 During the mediation session, we discuss all the topics that are important to you both.
-After the initial consultation, your mediator provides a list of important items to prepare for your divorce or separation.
-You share the information and documents with each other to help you both make informed decisions for your family.
+After the initial consultation, your mediator provides a list of important legal items and worksheets you may need to prepare for your divorce or separation.
+Sharing your financial information and documents with each other ahead of time will be helpful so that you can make informed decisions for your family together.
+Pennsylvania is an equitable distribution state, meaning that during mediation, your property and debts will be distributed in a manner that is fair to you both.

 How does mediation differ from court?

 In the mediation process, you never go to court.
-We draft a confidential settlement agreement for your separation, divorce, or custody arrangements.
-This differs from the litigation path, if you go to court it may take several years and is significantly more expensive.
-Your mediator accomplishes this by carefully guiding you through the process, helping couples to focus on important needs and the best interests of the children.
-In court, a judge or attorney decides your family’s future.
+We draft a legally enforceable, confidential settlement agreement for your separation, divorce, or custody arrangements.
+This differs from the litigation path, if you go to court it is not private, may take several years, and is significantly more expensive.
+Your mediator accomplishes this by carefully guiding you through the process step by step, helping couples to focus on important financial needs and the best interests of the children.
+In court, a judge or attorney decides your family’s future, and your children are often used as pawns.

 NO!
-Unlike attorneys who demand upfront retainers of $5,000, $7,500 or more for divorce or custody matters, no retainer is required for mediation.
-You simply pay as you go for each session.
+Unlike most family law attorneys who demand upfront retainers of $5,000 to $10,000 or more for divorce or custody matters, I do not require a retainer for mediation.
+You simply pay as you go for each session you request.
+This helps folks budget so that your family is not financially strained during the process.
 Your mediator accepts checks, cash, or credit cards for your convenience.
+Costs are always much lower for a mediated divorce, and most folks are quite surprised how inexpensive a mediated divorce can be.
+Your mediator will always give you the fees upfront, with no surprises.

 We are not really getting along, can we still mediate?

 YES!
-Most mediating couples are amicable, but many couples are nervous about mediating together in person.
+Most mediating couples are amicable, but many couples are nervous about mediating difficult conversations.
 Even if you are struggling to communicate well, it is possible to work together peacefully with the help of a qualified mediator.
 Although initially, emotions can run high, most individuals quickly calm down and participate effectively to solve problems.
-Mediators guide you step by step using a mediation process that avoids attacks on each other and helps you work together.
+Mediators are trained to guide you step by step using a mediation process that avoids attacks on each other and helps you work together through the process.

 Do I need my own attorney or another professional?